ihmeuw/vivarium/docs/source/concepts/crn.rst

 baseline.
 The green line in the middle represents the **randomness index**.
 The horizontal lines (blue and red) represent the mapping from the simulation index to the **randomness index**.
-The horizontal blue lines are simulants created during the intialization of the simulation and we see that these can map straight across.
+The horizontal blue lines are simulants created during the initialization of the simulation and we see that these can map straight across.

 The red lines are simulations created during the running of the simulation and